jondeaton/al-folio/_posts/s6_reset.md

 ### Sequence Packing

-When training large-scale sequence models like as transformer language models, hardware efficiency during training is critical to acheiving strong results.
-A well-known trick to improve harware utilization of LM training algorithms is sequence packing: concatenating multiple seuqence into the same token array.
-Without sequence packing, training is inefficnet due to abundance of padding tokens which contribute no information to the loss, and its typcial to reduce padding token rates to well below 1% with a bin-packing algorithm, prior to running
+When training large-scale sequence models like as transformer language models, hardware efficiency is critical to acheiving strong results.
+A well-known trick to improve harware utilization algorithms is sequence packing: concatenating multiple seuqence into a single token array.
+Without sequence packing, efficiency suffers due to abundance of `<pad>` tokens which contribute no information to the loss.
+It is typcial to acheive `<pad>` token rates well below 1% with a bin-packing algorithm, prior to running LM, training.

-The transformer architecture admits a simple mechanism to prevent sequence packed in to the same array from interacting with eachother: a block-diagonal attention mask.
+The transformer architecture admits a simple mechanism to prevent bin-packed from attenting, and there by interacting with eachother: block-diagonal attention mask.
 However, for non-attention based sequence models such as SSMs, alternative approaches are requried.
-Let's look at how they deal with this in the Mamba paper
+Let's look at how they deal with packed sequence boundaries in the Mamba
+paper:

 Section 3.5.2 "Boundary Resetting" reads: